-- Screw This, I'm Outta Here!: Spider-Man had this briefly in the second Annual issue (which wraps up the 1st storyline).
+- Screw This, I'm Outta Here: Spider-Man had this briefly in the second Annual issue (which wraps up the 1st storyline).
 Spider-Man teams up with the Thing to fly a craft to Thanos' warship to rescue The Avengers.
 During the battle, Spidey realized he was vastly outclassed by Thanos (the fact that he had seen him trash the Thing didn't help).
-However, as he flees through the ship, he realized if he doesn't stop Thanos, Earth will be the next target and escaping won't matter.
-He returns and rescued the Avengers by bravely throwing his body into the machine that held them in stasis.
-The impact destroyed the machine, freeing them (he's knocked unconscious, but recovers).
+However, as he flees through the ship, he realizes if he doesn't stop Thanos, Earth will be the next target and escaping won't matter.
+He returns and rescues the Avengers by bravely throwing his body into the machine that held them in stasis.
+The impact destroys the machine, freeing them (he's knocked unconscious, but recovers).

 - During his first team-up with Doctor Strange, the Thing ends up fighting a giant rat and calls it "Mickey".